-Earlier this month, I profiled local second-grader Alyssa Klebasko and her effort to collect kid-friendly bandages for use at Johns Hopkins Children's Center.
+Earlier this month, I profiled local first-grader Alyssa Klebasko and her effort to collect kid-friendly bandages for use at Johns Hopkins Children's Center.

 Alyssa, if you recall, is in treatment for leukemia, but is working with her mom, Gretchen to collect enough bandages for new "Band-Aid Books" to help cheer up other children with cancer.